Note: As of summer 2020 I no longer use Dubsado as my CRM, to learn more about what program I use now, see this post.

 The technical terms for those two systems are CRM and PMS.
 A CRM is a Client Relationship Management, which is a program or software that will help you track your leads and clients.
-How it does that varies from program to program, but I recommend using Dubsado as your CRM.
 Dubsado is a nearly all-in-one platform where you can track leads/clients, send contracts and invoices, create proposals, questionnaires, track income and expenses, track time, do minor project/task management, and schedule appointments.

 Then there’s a PMS, or Project Management Software, where you can manage your projects and tasks, and create a “back office” for your business.
 I love using Asana as a PMS, as you can create both lists and kanban-style boards.
 I have previously used Trello, Basecamp, Freedcamp, and Clickup, but I always came back to Asana.
 It’s easy to use, easy to understand, and has an amazing free version.